 Some outputs on the plug-in option modules can be changed.
 An example is a PPO Digital Output Module where you can change each of the four BNC outputs to a different pulse rate.
-You can use the pluginoptsconfig command.
+You can use the front-panel keypad/display or the pluginoptsconfig command.

+Command: pluginoptsconfig

-Command: pluginoptsconfig TychoII reply: Interactive script is started so you can change the pulse rate.
+MeridianII reply: Interactive script is started so you can change the pulse rate.